Sean Hannity Blasts ‘Really Wrong’ Fox News Polling, Echoing Donald Trump’s Criticism

-Fox News host Sean Hannity used his radio show Tuesday to blast his own cable news network over its polling data about President Donald Trump because he thinks it is inaccurate, The Hill reported Wednesday.
+Fox News host Sean Hannity used his radio show Tuesday to blast his own cable news network.
+Regarding Fox’s polling data about President Donald Trump, Hannity thinks it is inaccurate, The Hill reported Wednesday.

 “The New York Times–Siena College poll shows Trump in a dead heat in battleground states, matched up against the three leading Democratic candidates: Biden, Sanders and Warren,” the Fox News host said.
 “And I always say, and I believe, Trump doesn’t poll well.
 And I don’t know what’s up with the Fox poll.
 I look at their poll, I’m like, ‘OK, you’re oversampling Democrats by 8 points.’
 I’m like — some outside company they hire — I’m like, ‘OK, they need new methodology because it’s really wrong.'”

 The comments made by Hannity, who hosts Hannity on Fox News at 9 p.m.
-Monday to Thursday, echo criticism regularly made by the President about polls, including those ran by Fox News, which is often considered the president’s favorite cable news outlet.
+Monday to Thursday, echo criticism regularly made by the president about polls, including those ran by Fox News, which is often considered the president’s favorite cable news outlet.

 Polls have been a frequent point of criticism for the 45th president, who often dismisses them as incorrect.
 On Saturday, the president described polls from a variety of sources that show that the majority of Americans support his impeachment as “lousy” and “fake.”
-The 45th president specifically targeted Fox News polling, and said the network’s polls have always been “lousy” and suggested that he has directed the network to get new pollsters.
+The 45th president specifically targeted Fox News polling and said the network’s polls have always been “lousy” and suggested that he has directed the network to get new pollsters.

-Notably, Trump also claimed in the press conference with reporters that he had the “real polls” and that those polls said that the majority of Americans were not in favor of the impeachment efforts, which were began by Democrats in late September and formalized by a House vote in late October.
-The president did not explain what he meant by the “real polls,” though he frequently tweets data – for example the tweet below from Tuesday that suggested he has a 95 percent approval rating from members of the Republican Party – without citing the source of the statistic.
+Notably, Trump also claimed in the press conference with reporters that he had the “real polls” and that those polls said that the majority of Americans were not in favor of the impeachment efforts, which were begun by Democrats in late September and formalized by a House vote in late October.
+The president did not explain what he meant by the “real polls,” though he frequently tweets data without citing the source of the statistic.
+For example, the tweet below from Tuesday suggested he has a 95 percent approval rating from members of the Republican Party.

 95% Approval Rating in the Republican Party.
 Thank you! pic.twitter.com/Z0VHUlAwMD